GitauHarrison/notes/twilio_verify_2fa.md

 INFO  [alembic.runtime.migration] Running upgrade  -> 9d3452db7add, user table
 ```

-These are the steps will will follow every time we want to make changes to our database.
+These are the steps we will follow every time we want to make changes to our database.

 #### User Login